Millie Wants a Sister

 Nurturing Our bodies need the sun’s vitamins and you could call Shani, my vitamin D. If I was having a bad day, or I was walking alone in a parking lot, if I needed someone to talk to, Shani was only ever a phone call away.
 She loved to FaceTime with you and we would, daily.
 She was the first person to babysit you while I went to my six-week OB appointment and she took the sweetest pictures of you inside of your stocking.
 During the last phone conversation we had together, she commented on how sweet your little voice sounded and how much she missed you.
 We were making plans for her to come visit for your second birthday and how she thought I was ridiculous for wanting to rent a kangaroo.

 Your aunt knew a song for every occasion and she had an incredible voice.
 When she auditioned for women’s chorus in high school, she sang, “Lean on Me”, which is incredibly fitting for the friend that she was.
 If we couldn’t spend Thanksgiving Day together, she’d call me up and we’d sing the turkey song over the phone.
 On the day you were born, she kept singing, “Edelweiss”.
 Small and white, clean and bright.
 You look happy to meet me.
 She listened to all genres of music; gospel, show tunes, rap, country, etc. She even dabbled in recording.
 Her range was great and she had an ear for harmony.
-I had amazing opportunities to hear Shani sing; beautifully at a wedding reception, in the church at Bridgewater, and my favorite memory of her voice – singing to you cradled in her arms.
+I had amazing opportunities to hear Shani sing; beautifully at a wedding reception, in the church at Bridgewater, during karaoke together, and my favorite memory of her voice – singing to you cradled in her arms.

 Shani cared for everyone.
 It didn’t matter race, sexual orientation, social status, etc. When we were kids, she would find dead mice in our garage and make beds for them out of old shoeboxes and try to keep them as pets; completely disregarding Gams wishes to throw the dead rodent away.
 In high-school, she started an equality club for the LGBTQ community (sorry if I didn’t use the correct acronym, Shani – she would be quick to correct me if it’s wrong).
 She got a speeding ticket in college while taking her sick roommate to the hospital.
 Shani had no money to give but she gave freely to friends and causes, despite what I had to say about it.
 She had clients who clung to her every word and had her cellphone number incase of emergencies.